hamedmit/Support-Documentation-AI-ChatBot/README.md

 Ensure all dependencies are installed before running the scripts.

-Roadmap
+## Roadmap

- Improve chatbot UI
+- [ ] Improve chatbot UI
- Add web-based frontend
+- [ ] Add web-based frontend
- Support additional documentation sources
+- [ ] Support additional documentation sources
- Add evaluation metrics
+- [ ] Add evaluation metrics
- Docker support
+- [ ] Docker support

+---

+## Contributing

+Contributions are welcome.

+If you would like to improve the project, please check the open issues or create a new one describing your proposal.

+All kinds of contributions are appreciated, including:

+- Bug fixes
+- Documentation improvements
+- Frontend/UI enhancements
+- New features
+- Performance optimizations

-## Contributors
+## Author

-- **Hamed Qazanfari** - Researcher and AI Engineer
+**Hamed Qazanfari** - Researcher and AI Engineer

-## Future Enhancements
+## Support

-- Fine-tuning the model on custom support queries.
-- Improving UI/UX for a better chatbot experience.
-- Expanding document coverage with additional sources.

-This project provides a robust AI-driven approach to support documentation, improving user accessibility and efficiency in retrieving relevant information.
+If you find this project useful, consider starring the repository and sharing feedback through issues or discussions.

+Contributions, suggestions, and feature requests are always welcome.